Authenticate with access tokens

 Enable the host VM to obtain access tokens

-You need to grant the service account of the host VM permission to obtain the access tokens that the BigQuery Connector for SAP requires to access BigQuery.
+You need to create a dedicated service account for the host VM and grant the service account permission to obtain the access tokens that the BigQuery Connector for SAP requires to access Google Cloud.

-1. In the Google Cloud console, open the Compute Engine VM instances page:
+1. In the Google Cloud console, create an IAM service account for the host VM instance.

 The host VM now has permission to create access tokens.